oscarotero/form-manager/README.md

 	]
 ]);

-//But you don't need to define the "type" input, it will be created for you
+// Note that a hidden input will be created for you to store the group type
 $article[0]['type']->val(); //section
 $article[0]['type']->attr('type'); //hidden